Logomorph/iOSNetworkLogger/README.md

 ```

 #### From source
-3. Add `NetworkLogger.swift` to you project
+3. Add `Sources/NetworkLogger/NetworkLogger.swift` to you project

 #### Swift package manager
 3. Add the git url as a swift package